b0boc/FourSevenPlay-Test/README.md

-Please find below the solved test for attention of  Andy Chantrill.

 I implemented data type and value checks for the fetched data.
 In case the API is returning a non hex value the event is displayed in the console.

 Angular version: ^9.1.12